szokodiakos/cv/README.md

 ## Deploy

-To deploy to GitHub Pages, run `npm run deploy`.
+To deploy to GitHub Pages, run `yarn deploy`.